alphagov/rp-onboarding-tech-docs/source/pages/pki/pkiRotate.rst

         privateKey:
           keyFile: msa_signing_2017.pk8

-2. Run the MSA to publish the new (2017) signing certificate to its metadata.
+2. Restart the MSA to publish the new (2017) signing certificate to its metadata.

 3. Make sure your service provider has read the new metadata.
 If you are using the VSP, wait for it to load the MSA metadata.
 The VSP periodically refreshes its metadata and will log when it has finished.
-Once it loads the new metadata, your VSP trusts assertions signed with the new (2017) MSA signing key.
+Once it loads the new metadata, the VSP trusts assertions signed with the new (2017) MSA signing key.

 4. Delete the ``signingKeys.primary`` section and rename ``signingKeys.secondary`` to ``signingKeys.primary``.
 The MSA now signs the assertions with the new (2017) key.